SofiaArranzRegidor/QwaveMPS/README.md

 > QwaveMPS is an open-source Python package that calculates light-matter interactions in waveguide QED systems using Matrix Product States, allowing one to study delayed feedback effects in the non-Markovian regime.

 <!-- Add a small description of the main things that this repo does. -->
+QwaveMPS is an open-source Python library for simulating one-dimensional quantum many-body systems using Matrix Product States (MPS).
+Designed for researchers and students, it provides a user-friendly interface for constructing, evolving, and analyzing quantum states and operators, facilitating studies in quantum physics and quantum information.
+This approach enables efficient, scalable simulations by focusing computational resources on the most relevant parts of the quantum system.
+Thus, one can QwaveMPS dramatically study delayed feedback effects in the non-Markovian regime at a highly reduced computational cost compared to full Hilbert space approaches, making it practical to model open waveguide QED systems.

 ## Table of Contents
 - [Installation](#installation)